plastic

 By thinking more about the things we buy and how we can reuse them we can help the environment and save money.

-Carrying a reusable hot drink cup is a great way to cut waste and many retailers offer a discount on your brew of choice when you bring your own cup.
+Carrying a reusable cup is a great way to cut waste.
+Many retailers offer a discount on your drink of choice when you bring your own cup.

 Reusable lunchboxes and food containers can help cut food waste, are a great way to transport meals and snacks and help cut our reliance on convenience food - saving us money and helping us make healthier choices.